 - Military and Military Dependents

-- Career and College Promise Students (dual enrolled high school)
+- Career & College Promise Students (dual enrolled high school)

 - Basic Law Enforcement Training